 Any NetBackup chooses the media owner.
 None Specifies that the media server that writes to the media owns the media.
 No media server is specified explicitly, but you want a media server to own the media.
-A server group server group allows only those media servers in the group to write to the media on which backup images for this policy are written.
+A server group All media server groups that are configured in your NetBackup environment appear in the drop-down list.
+Specifying a media server group allows only those media servers in the group to write to the media on which backup images for this policy are written.